Is Abdul Muhaimin taking the Raeesah Khan slot in Sengkang? Singapore News

 Earlier, he was a platoon commander with the Singapore Civil Defence Force (SCDF).

-Mr Abdul Muhaimin is a graduate of Nanyang Technological University, where he studied mechanical engineering.
+Mr Abdul Muhaimin graduated from Nanyang Technological University, where he studied mechanical engineering.

 On Facebook earlier this week, he shared a post from The Workers’ Party that appears to have become a rallying cry of sorts, “StepUP,” based on remarks from WP chief Pritam Singh.

 The four-seater Sengkang GRC was created during the last general election.
-It is made up of the former Punggol East SMC, Sengkang West SMC, and the Sengkang Central ward of the Pasir Ris–Punggol GRC.
+It comprises the former Punggol East SMC, Sengkang West SMC, and the Sengkang Central ward of the Pasir Ris–Punggol GRC.

 In 2020, the Workers’ Party team of newbies pulled off an unexpected victory in Sengkang, defeating a formidable PAP slate that included the NTUC Secretary-General, a Senior Minister of State, and a Senior Parliamentary Secretary.

 The Workers’ Party secured 52.12% of the vote in Sengkang, the second GRC it won.
-This contributed to Mr Singh’s appointment as Singapore’s first official Leader of the Opposition after the WP won a total of 11 seats. /TISG
+This contributed to Mr Singh’s appointment as Singapore’s first official Opposition leader after the WP won 11 seats. /TISG

 Read also: New faces: Here’s who may be contesting from the WP, PSP & PAP for GE2025